radek-sprta/powerfish/README.md

 Immediate goals for Powerfish are:

+* show number of stashed files in git repo
-* better display of git info
+* show number of renamed files in git repo
+* show how much is git ahead/behind remote